Mushtaq Ahmed Azmi: Early life and education

 Mushtaq Ahmed Azmi was born in the village of Rajapur Sikror, Saraimeer Azamgarh district, Uttar Pradesh.
 Thus, the suffix Azmi.
-He later dropped the suffix citing his leaving the place at the tender age of seven.
+He later dropped the suffix citing his leaving the place at the age of seven.
 His early education was in Burma under his paternal uncle.
 After the separation of Burma from India in 1935, he returned to India and enrolled at Jubilee College in Lucknow, UP.

 He graduated first class with a Bachelor of Arts in history from Aligarh Muslim University in 1942 at the age of 23.

 By the time he was 33 in 1952, he had received an Individual UNESCO Individual Training Fellowship.
 Ahmed embarked on the UNESCO Fellowship study program traveling to Jamaica (three and a half months), Haiti (two weeks), Puerto Rico (two weeks), and Nairobi (one and a half months).
 Throughout the program, he received further training in production programmes, techniques of writing text-books and follow-up reading materials, research and educational control necessary to produce well-graded materials according to the interest and level of comprehension of adult readers, techniques of distribution, illustration, printing, the relationship between production programmes, literacy campaigns and community development.
 He also trained in organizing, financing, staffing and equipping a vernacular literature bureau as well as learning of its production activities' connection to the education system and the mass education programme.

 In 1954, Ahmed graduated with a Master of Communication Arts degree from Michigan State University in East Lancing, Michigan, United States.